 Born in Bilbao.
 Spain.
 He is studying law at the University of Deusto.

-As an actor he takes part in five theatrical productions of the Cia.
-De Teatro Akelarre.
+As an actor he takes part in five theatrical productions of the Akelarre Theater Company.

-Later he began to work as a theatrical producer for the aforementioned company and for other shows, both dramatic and lyrical, in Bilbao, Madrid and Barcelona.
+Later he began to work as a theatrical producer for the aforementioned company and for other dramatic and lyrical shows in Bilbao, Madrid and Barcelona.